 Planning a road trip with your family this summer?
 But do you find yourself stuck when it comes to planning one?
 Asking yourself “How do I plan a road trip?”
-I was there last year and I overcame the challenge with a few tips to help you plan a road trip.
+I’ve been there and I overcame the challenge with a few tips to help you plan a road trip.

 I’m a sucker for a road trip.
 Some people think I’m crazy, but I prefer a long road trip over an airplane trip any day.
 I think it’s because I was raised going on road trips.
 When we were growing up, flying in an airplane was a luxury.
 But you could jump in the car and go anywhere affordably.